ainak870-code/ainak-demo/README.md

 # ainak-demo
-This is my first repository
+This is my first repository.
+Author- Ainak Bhattacharya